pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 **Terraform**:

-There are open source terraforming scripts we recommend for use, as they are maintained by the Pivotal organization.
+There are open source terraforming scripts we recommend for use, as they are maintained by the VMware.
 These scripts are found in open source repos under the `pivotal-cf` org in GitHub.

 - [terraforming-aws][terraforming-aws]